codetermined/Codetermined.github.io/hireme.md

 title: Hire me!
 subtitle: Freelance writing work
 ---

-### Do you need a freelance writer?
+### Do You Need a Freelance Writer?

-### Like my writing?
-Hire me!
+As you can see from my blog, I write frequently.
+I am also rather good at it.
+I've freelanced on occasion, and if you would like to contract my services, please feel free to contact me by email at SineaeTheYid@Gmail.com.

-I am a freelance writer, and a damn good one at that.
-You can consider this blog a portfolio.
-I write on a wide range of subjects, ranging from politics to history to biology to lifestyle content.
+I am a flexible, competent writer who produces high-quality work rapidly.
+I am well-read and extremely good at absorbing information, which enables me to write cohesively about a wide range of topics.

-### Like my writing, but don't need any work?
-Tip me!

-I'm also a college student, which is a rather expensive thing to be.
-If you enjoy my content, consider tipping me $5-$10 on Venmo (@Sineae).